Dental Bridges – Gramercy Park, NY

 At some point in your life, you might find yourself with a missing tooth.
-The idea of facing life with a gap in your smile is not a fun one, so you’ll naturally want to know what options are available for filling in the space.
-In many cases, Dr. Newman and Dr. Puglisi may recommend a tried-and-true restorative solution: a dental bridge.
-If you would like to learn more about bridges and how they can be used to replace one or multiple teeth, call our office.
+The idea of facing life with a gap in your smile is not a fun one, so you’ll naturally want to know which options are available for filling in the space.
+In many cases, Dr. Newman may recommend a tried-and-true restorative dentistry solution: a dental bridge.
+If you would like to learn more about dental bridges in New York and how they can be used to replace one or multiple missing teeth, call our office.

 Why Choose Gramercy Dental Studio for Dental Bridges?